Special Herald investigation: Children under 12 should not play contact sport, warn top US experts

 McKee said even allowing for the bias of self selection by families who donated the footballers' brains, the rate of serious brain disease among NFL players and college players was far above the general population.

-"You can split hairs, you can use the studies to say we're blowing this out of proportion but the average seven-year-old knows this is real."
+"You can split hairs, you can use the studies to say we're blowing this out of proportion but the average 7-year-old knows this is real."

 Cantu said tackling or heading might be too much for the brain development of children under 12.